CloudNativeEntrepreneur/example-local-env/README.md

-# Example Domain's Production Environment
+# Example Domain's Local Development Environment

 Create the following resource in your argocd autopilot's projects directory